dylanmorroll/Shared-Notes/Washing_re-waterproofing clothes.md

 [How to Clean & Wash a Sleeping Bag | REI Expert Advice]: https://www.rei.com/learn/expert-advice/how-to-clean-a-sleeping-bag.html
 - [How to Clean & Wash a Sleeping Bag | REI Expert Advice]

+[How to Clean and Refresh Your Baselayers - Nikwax NA]: https://nikwax.com/en-us/posts/how-to-clean-and-refresh-your-baselayers/
+- [How to Clean and Refresh Your Baselayers - Nikwax NA]